 While the FAQs and self-help section may take some time to dig through, the live chat is fast.
 We reached out regarding the split tunneling feature and support was quick to get back to us.

-He assisted us in clearing our cache with step-by-step instructions.
-Afterward, he gave us resources to reach back out in case it didn’t work.
+The agent assisted us in clearing our cache with step-by-step instructions.
+Afterward, they grovided additional resources in case the issue persisted.
 Overall, we were very satisfied with the speed and quality of the support we received.

 VyprVPN also provides email support.
 You can submit a request from the website or directly from the VPN app.
 Be sure to provide details about your inquiry and attachments if possible.